 What Is Coco Coir?
 7 Reasons We Love It Plus a Few Dislikes

 What is coco coir, and why do we love using it so much?
-Coco coir comes from processing the thick brown pith surrounding the hard coconut we see in the store.
-It's a waste product from harvesting coconuts.
+Coco coir comes from the brown pith around the white coconut meat, not from the coconut’s fibrous outside covering.

 The coconut industry has found or made a product out of waste.
 Although, making coco coir from coconut waste is not an easy or straightforward process.